-9. Amphiphilic block copolymers, such as 9: A-B-C, can be used for medical applications, as they self-assemble into micelles in water (pH = 7).
-These can be used as drug carriers.
+9. Amphiphilic block copolymers, such as 9: A-B-C, can be used for medical applications, as they self-assemble into micelles in water (pH = 7), which can be used as drug carriers.
 Assign each block of the copolymer to a property.
 Draw a scheme of the micelle with only 4 polymer chains.

 A: ☐ hydrophobic ☐ hydrophilic

-B: ☐ hydrophobic ☐ hydrophilic
+B : ☐ hydrophobic ☐ hydrophilic

-C: ☐ hydrophobic ☐ hydrophilic
+C : ☐ hydrophobic ☐ hydrophilic

 A W В - C

-m M
+my M

-m >

-W/